baspete/stirling-pi/README.md

 For `sources` I'm showing examples based on my [FlightAware ADS-B receiver](https://flightaware.com/adsb/piaware/) and my [Weatherflow Tempest weather station](https://weatherflow.com/tempest-weather-system/).
 Here's what those parameters mean:

 - **url** - where to get the data.
 - **param** - what parameter to measure.
+See the note below about the `getData()` function.
 - **minMax** - an array with the minimum and maximum expected values for `param`.
-Start with some conservative numbers for here; over time the app will adjust these outward as needed.
+Start with some conservative numbers here; over time the app will adjust these outward as needed.
+Note that with no persistent storage this will reset anytime your program restarts.
-- **historyLength** - If you set this to greater then 1, the program will use a running average this many historical measurements to smooth noisy data.
+- **historyLength** - If you set this to greater then 1, the program will use a running average of this many historical measurements to smooth noisy data.
 - **dataInterval** - How often (in minutes) to retrieve new data.

 #### Note about sources